 Here’s one of the great circular conundrums of our time:

-We need more characters of color/LGBT characters/characters with disabilities/characters that aren’t the default white, able-bodied cis male in speculative literature.
+We need more characters of color/LGBT characters/characters with disabilities/characters that aren’t the default white, able-bodied cis male in commercial literature.

 I’ve seen and heard writers (mostly white) express some version of that at least a hundred times since RaceFail 09.
 They point to that discussion or any number of other public Fails since then and go: SEE?!
 You see?
 That’s what happens when we try!

 There are a few things about this that need addressing.
 First, large, public Fails actually happen when authors don’t try.
 Second, the problem is rarely that the author tried and didn’t get it exactly, 100% right.
 It’s that they failed and then acted like an ass when someone pointed it out to them.
 Third, avoiding author Fail isn’t as hard as some people make it out to be.

 Most importantly, the consequence of being ruled by that fear is that you aren’t helping with the first problem.
 And if I may be so bold, I think the issue of representation is far, far more important than individual fears of getting it wrong.
 I also know that it’s hard to tackle that first issue without also addressing the second.
 Luckily, I have the solution.

 You can attend a Writing the Other class, seminar, workshop, or retreat in person or onlinei.
 You can find upcoming classes on the Writing the Other Tumblr or get notifications about them via this mailing list.